Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 Leave These at Home

 • Camouflage clothing.
 Illegal for civilians in Zimbabwe.
 Customs can confiscate it at Victoria Falls or Bulawayo airport.
 This includes camo-pattern backpacks, hats, and hydration packs.
-No exceptions — not even "hunting camo" from a US sporting goods store.
+No exceptions.

 • Plastic carrier bags.
 Banned since 2023.
 Bring reusable packing cubes and a cloth laundry bag instead.

 • Ivory, rhino horn, or any wildlife product.
 Obvious, but worth stating.
-Don't buy carved trinkets from roadside vendors — even if they claim it's "cow bone."
+Don't buy carved trinkets from roadside vendors.

-• Large hard-sided suitcases.
-They won't fit in the bush planes.
-If you're transferring by road only, you can get away with a mid-sized hardcase — but a soft duffel still makes more sense.
+• Large duffels (45L+) or hard-sided suitcases.
+They won't fit the bush planes.
+Even for road-only transfers, a 35L soft pack makes more sense.

 • White clothing.
 It will not stay white.
-The red Kalahari sand and Matobo granite dust stain permanently after one walk.
+Red dust and granite stain permanently after one walk.

 The camo rule surprises almost every first-time visitor.
 It's a hangover from the 1970s independence war and it's still strictly enforced.
 If you own camo and think it looks "safari-ish" — it doesn't.
 Earth tones read as professional; camo reads as ex-military, which creates problems at roadblocks.